-Peter built his business, Mullen Natural Health Center, on the principles of honesty, integrity, and respect, and believes he owes much of his success to upholding these principles.
+Peter built his business, Mullen Natural Health Centre, on the principles of honesty, integrity, and respect, and believes he owes much of his success to upholding these principles.
 As well as leading the practice, Peter is also a sought-after speaker on issues of natural health, and delivers talks to audiences across the country.

 - Tell us a little bit about your career path?

 I grew up in a family where health was a priority and a frequent topic of conversation.
 So, it was kind of natural that when I finished high school, I’d go on to do something in health.
 At the time, for some reason, it popped into my head to go and study naturopathy or natural medicine.
 I went straight from high school to the New South Wales College of Natural Therapies in Sydney.
 At the time, it was one of only few colleges you could go to and actually study naturopathy in Australia.
 Unfortunately it was all privately funded.
 Very fortunately my parents were happy enough to pay for my tuition, so I was very lucky to be able to actually go.
 When I finished studying in Sydney for four years, I moved back to my hometown of Newcastle and I was lucky enough to get a job working in an established natural medicine practice, McKay BioChemist.